junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 ## 12.3.
 Train and Tune GBM models

-We can use shrinkage to regularize, by scaling the contribution of each new ensemble member down by a factor $\in [0,1]$.
+We can use shrinkage to regularize, by scaling the contribution of each new ensemble member down by a factor $$\in [0,1]$$.
 This factor is learning rate of boosting ensemble.
 Reducing learning rate increases shrinkage, because it lowers the contribution of each new decision tree to ensemble.

 Lower learning rates + larger ensembles = reduce test error inn regression / prob estimation.